Ask West University Family Dentistry if our services are right for youMake an Appointment

 Types of Ceramic Crowns

 - All-Ceramic Crown - This type of cosmetic crown is made purely from ceramic and no other material.
-The defining feature of this crown is that it's made from a translucent material which is attractive to look at and blends in well with the rest of your teeth.
+The defining feature of this crown is that it's made from a translucent material that is attractive to look at and blends in well with the rest of your teeth.

 - Zirconia - A zirconia crown is a popular type of all-ceramic crown which is worn to improve the appearance of a tooth that has become stained or disfigured over the years.
-It is durable, easy to wear and long lasting.
+It is durable, easy to wear and long-lasting.

 - E-Max - This type of all-ceramic crown is considered to be the best match with your own natural teeth.
-It is strong, long lasting and unlikely to crack or fracture.
+It is strong, long-lasting and unlikely to crack or fracture.
 There is less risk of chipping compared to zirconia crowns.
 It is considered a good option for damaged, stained or poor quality teeth.